Meeting and surpassing all audience expectations every day.

 Don't doubt me.

-And then when you hear them admit it, your reaction should be, damn.
+And then when you hear them admit it, your reaction should be, damn, damn, I knew this.

-Rush told me this years ago rather than man, I can't believe what Bob Schaefer said.
+Rush told me this years ago, rather than, man, I can't believe what Bob Schieffer said.

 Believe it.